codecrafters-io/build-your-own-redis/stage_descriptions/replication-05-gl7.md

-In this stage, you'll implement the first part of the handshake that happens when a replica connects to the master.
+In this stage, you'll implement the first part of the replication handshake.

 ### The Handshake Process: Part One